San Diego Zoo Safari Park Tips for Visiting With Your Family - A Must Visit Attraction!

 What to Do There

-This exciting new exhibit, recently opened at the San Diego Zoo Safari Park, features all of your favorite Aussie critters including fearsome kangaroos, adorable wallabies, feisty cassowaries, talented tree kangaroos, and many more.
+This exciting exhibit features all of your favorite Aussie critters including fearsome kangaroos, adorable wallabies, feisty cassowaries, talented tree kangaroos, and many more.

 Tip: Don't miss out on the opportunity to feed the most iconic Aussie critter, the kangaroo!